mcneel/rhino3dm/RHINO3DM.PY.md

 ## Compile

-* (All platforms) run the `build_rhino3dm.py` script to compile and configure.
+* (All platforms) run `python build_python_lib.py` in the `src` directory to compile and configure.
 The library will compile for the version of python that you are executing.

 ## Test